Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/01_pscript_basics.md

 ### Coroutines with yield

-GDScript offers support for [coroutines](https://en.wikipedia.org/wiki/Coroutine) via the `yield` built-in function.
+PScript offers support for [coroutines](https://en.wikipedia.org/wiki/Coroutine) via the `yield` built-in function.
 Calling `yield()` will immediately return from the current function, with the current frozen state of the same function as the return value.
 Calling `resume()` on